abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 foo a = a + 1
 ```

-Secondly, there is no syntactic difference the parameter of the function and the return types i.e. instead of
+Secondly, there is no syntactic difference between the parameter of the function and the return types i.e. instead of

 ```haskell
 combinations :: ([a], Int) -> [[a]]